 This is a hobby that brings genuine joy to many people, including myself.
 I know many would agree that it’s important to raise awareness for responsible metal detecting to protect our hobby for future generations.

 This guide is intended to promote the practice of responsible and ethical metal detecting and should be used as a reference by all detectorists.
 For our general guide to metal detecting, click here.
+For help choosing a metal detector, read my guide to the best metal detector.

 Let’s start off by talking about permission.